-Where necessary to reduce exposures below the PEL or other applicable limit (if lower than the PEL), wear a respirator approved for silica containing dust when using, handling, storing or disposing of this product or bag.
+Where necessary to reduce exposures below the PEL or other applicable limit (if lower than the PEL), wear a respirator approved for silica dust when using, handling, storing or disposing of this product or bag.
 See Section 8, for further information on respirators.
 Do not alter the respirator.
-Do not wear a tight-fitting respirator with facial hair such as a beard or mustache that prevents a good face to face piece seal between the respirator and face.
+Do not wear a tight-fitting respirator with facial hair such as a beard or mustache that prevents a good seal between the respirator and face.
 Maintain, clean, and fit test respirators in accordance with applicable standards.
 Wash or vacuum clothing that has become dusty.